 What uh?
 What do you think needs to be transformed most in big companies as you have this great purview yeah?
 I think there are a couple things one is: you need to make sure you're thinking beyond what is happening within your company and not looking at the market or looking at consumers or your potential customers within just the lens of your existing product set because you're going To miss the new trends, if you do that, and and you need to continue to think and be expansive and understand, like the trends that for years have been coming out of asia that are now hitting the west.
 But you know for a long time.
 A lot of companies in the west just didn't understand it, because it was a whole different business model uh.
 So you know, one thing is to be focused there.

+I think the second thing is to just again get to this point of of having people in the organization that bring a variety of mindsets right, and this is where i get to casting right.
+You need some oddballs, you need some people who will actually create friction and add some really interesting perspectives.
+To that conversation it actually and also helps quite a bit with diversity and inclusion right.
+You get some a whole diversity of opinions and backgrounds into the conversation.
 How have you noticed the oddballs?
 You know it's really funny for me, because i think it's you know it's a very important combo, because for me and my framework, the oddballs are the reverse.
 From my perspective, right right, the people that play within the lines, those a students yeah those corp right, because i know where you're going - and i think it's a very important good point - what's been so interesting for me, is i only lived in entrepreneurship and then i Came over the last 13 years at corporate and for me still to this day the oddball.
 The thing that feels off to me is the 98 of people.
 I interact with yeah like to me: it's charlie brown.

 It's like, i, i literally know every meeting how it's going to go because everyone's playing the same book yeah how how you have to create a culture that allows entrepreneurs to be comfortable at least a bit comfortable within that environment right so 100!
 Right you!
 If you, if you cycle through sort of folks who um, are the the grain in the system uh, but they just constantly leave because they're dissatisfied, how do you get the non-oddballs in that scenario, to appreciate what the oddball's doing, because i laugh at the non-oddballs eye-rolling At the odd ball in a world where the non-oddballs don't realize they're playing the mundane and they're the commodity yeah, but they well yeah.
 You said a culture and you know - and we've talked about this for a while at google - this whole concept of 10x thinking right.
 So, and coming from my previous background, a 10x thinking would get you fired right, but if you have, if you have that sort of sense of like look, we need to be audacious.
 We need to take on these big challenges and this person has some crazy ideas, but there's something here.